severell/severell-docs/src/main/resources/content/docs/getting-started-articles-tut.md

 <h1>Posts</h1>
 ```

-Finally we need to tell our controller file to render this view.
+Finally, we need to tell our controller file to render this view.
 So, in `controller/PostsController.java` add the
 following code.

 ```java